dalmura/infrastructure/sites/indigo/docs/INDIGO-TALOS-OS-UPGRADING.md

 From here can initiate the upgrade on each worker, *one by one*, ensuring *each upgrade finishes successfully before starting the next one*.

 This is important as, when each node reboots, Longhorn will see node unavailability and possibly start failover processes for disks including increasing any under-replicated volumes.
 So rebooting multiple nodes at once may cause Longhorn to fail.
+Ensure all volumes are `Healthy` and none are `Degraded` before starting or continuing to upgrade more nodes.

 Upgrading `talos-e8ff1ed8884c` aka `192.168.77.73` which is an EQ14 worker:
 ```
-talosctl --talosconfig templates/dal-indigo-core-1/talosconfig upgrade --nodes 192.168.77.73 --image factory.talos.dev/metal-installer/78050f2d4149310e8e1a26f6433ff4b9932025c6420ddff8f71d3fec22fc809c:v1.10.3
+talosctl --talosconfig templates/dal-indigo-core-1/talosconfig upgrade --nodes 192.168.77.73 --image factory.talos.dev/metal-installer/69478eaae753eb198b027db189f1b9aac3a2ee37ae7d8955a474478e4b9cd4a1:v1.11.3
 ```

 *Before* running the above, it can help to start up a `dmesg` console as well to the node to observe the upgrade process and any error logs: